Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a substantial 27.2% of residents work from home, which may be influenced by COVID-19 conditions.
-The average service frequency across all routes is 35 trips per day, equating to around 11 weekly trips per individual stop.
+The average vehicle ownership in the area is 2.2 per dwelling, which is higher than the regional average.
+According to the 2021 Census, a significant portion of residents work from home, with this figure standing at 27.2%.
+This high percentage may reflect the impact of COVID-19 conditions on commuting patterns.
+The service frequency across all routes averages approximately 35 trips per day, equating to around 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport